Home Politics and Current Affairs Yogi intervenes to avoid probable faceoff between IAS and IPS lobby

 This happened in UP earlier also

 In Uttar Pradesh there has been such ‘skirmishes' between IAS and IPS earlier also.
-In 2017, Arvind Kumar (now retired), while serving as the (home), issued an order dated May 9, 2017, making it mandatory for SSPs to take written permission from the district magistrate before transferring any policemen in the concerned district.
+In 2017, Arvind Kumar (now retired), while serving as the principal secretary (home), issued an order dated May 9, 2017, making it mandatory for SSPs to take written permission from the district magistrate before transferring any policemen in the concerned district.

 As the fall out of that order, then Ghaziabad district magistrate Ritu Maheshwari shot off a letter to then senior superintendent of police Vaibhav Krishna warning him of serious action for his failure to secure necessary approvals.
 Krishna had transferred three station house officers (SHOs) allegedly without her permission.

 Krishna took offence and not only responded to it by raising objections but also apprised his seniors on what transpired.
-He even put a request with the Uttar Pradesh DGP and principal home secretary, seeking his own from the district for the sake of better administration.
+He even put a request with the Uttar Pradesh DGP and principal home secretary, seeking his own transfer from the district for the sake of better administration.

 Later, then DGP Sulkhan Singh took up the matter with the CM after which the order was recalled.